 Understanding the customers' opinions on our construction services is crucial for the continuous improvement of construction quality.
 The Group has established a comprehensive "Customer Satisfaction Monitoring Mechanism" for handling complaints and monitoring customers' satisfaction.
-Customer satisfaction survey is carried out once every year or upon project completion.
-During the year, 8 cases (2021: 5 cases) of complaint were received related to provision of foundation and construction services and sales of properties, and no (2021: nil) property unit sold was subjected to recalls for safety and health reasons by the Group.
+The customer satisfaction survey is carried out once every year or upon project completion.
+During the year, no cases of complaints (2022: 8 cases) were received related to the provision of foundation and construction services and sales of properties, and no property unit sold (2022: nil) was subjected to recalls for safety and health reasons by the Group.

-Building Service Centre ("BSC") is responsible for providing customer service to new residents and handling the complaints.
-The BSC is managed by experienced customer relation officer.
-All residents' feedbacks or complaints on property defects have to be followed up and rectified within 14 days.
+Building Service Centre ("BSC") is responsible for providing customer service to new residents and handling complaints.
+The BSC is managed by an experienced customer relations officer.
+All residents' feedback or complaints on property defects have to be followed up and rectified within 14 days.